vajahath/Vaccine-Slot-Finder/README.md

   - paid slots in configured PIN(s).
   - free slots in configured district.

+> Not investing too much effort into this.
+You know the reason!

 ## Features

+no fancy features - but reliable (for me).

 - no DB
 - plain js and fastify
 - typescript
-- view history (just scroll up)
 - automatic dom clean up
-- history will be lost on page refresh
+- history will be lost on page refresh (feature!)
 - socket
 - well defined data pipeline using Node.js streams
 - Only 2 files
-  - server.ts
+  - `server.ts`
-  - index.html in plain js
+  - `index.html` in plain js

 ## Installation / Usage

-> Tested on Node.js 14 and Chrome 92
+> Tested on Node.js 14 and Chrome 92 at 2am in half sleep 💤

 - clone the repo
 - `yarn install`